mfumagalli/ngsTools/TUTORIAL.md

 $ANGSD/angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL.qc -r 11\
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
 	-minMapQ 20 \
-        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 1000 &> /dev/null
+        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 500 &> /dev/null
 ```
 As input we give the list of BAM files with option `-b` and then specify the references sequence with `-ref` and the prefix for output files with `-out`.
 Please note that we are analysing only part of chromosome 11, indicated by `-r 11`.
 Additionally, ```-C 50``` reduces the effect of reads with excessive mismatches, while ```-baq 1``` computes base alignment quality as explained here ([BAQ](http://samtools.sourceforge.net/mpileup.shtml)) to rule out false SNPs close to INDELS, and ```-trim 0``` means that we are not trimming the ends of reads.
 With ```-minMapQ 20``` we filter out reads with low mapping quality.
-Finally, ```-maxDepth 1000``` means that all sites with depth equal or greater than 1000 will be binned together, and ```-P 4``` means that I am using 4 threads.
+Finally, ```-maxDepth 500``` means that all sites with depth equal or greater than this value will be binned together, and ```-P 4``` means that I am using 4 threads.

 You can have a look at the files generated:
 ```